 Brexit Forecast

 Brexit Forecast by Jane Tomlinson (c) 2019.
-Click the image to enlarge!

-…and now, it’s time for the Brexit Forecast…
+And now, it’s time for the Brexit Forecast…

 Overtly political paintings are not what I do.
 But the most gigantic political issue that Britain has faced, possibly since the Henry VIII broke with Rome, and certainly since the ‘Glorious Revolution’, has forced me into it.
 Brexit.

-Stormy weather ahead!
+Stormy weather

 The figure in the top left is Britannia, the Roman goddess of these isles.
 Her lion covers his eyes depairingly, and her unicorn leaps away to join a flying pig.
 The whole of Brexit is a fantasy.